Metropolitan-Council/metc-asim-model/README.md

 This model is built in a mixture of Python 3 (ActivitySim) and Cube Voyager (Skimming and Assignment).

 Currently in Development.

+## Getting Started

+Install the correct version of ActivitySim with `pip install activitysim==0.9.7`

+Create a data subfolder and copy the input data to it

+Run ActivitySim with the batch file `runAsim.bat`